floroz/paniere/public/rules/rules-en.md

 ## Introduction

-Tombola (also known as Italian Bingo) is a traditional Italian game typically played during holidays and family gatherings, especially during Christmas and New Year celebrations.
+Tombola (also known as Italian Bingo) is a traditional Neapolitan game typically played during holidays and family gatherings, especially during Christmas and New Year celebrations.
 It's a game of chance that brings people together in a fun and engaging way.

 ## Game Components